dcnorris/precautionary/cran-comments.md

 This reflects that the package includes compiled code, and that its vignettes are substantial.

-## Comments on v0.2.6, addressed below:
+## Actions pursuant to comments on v0.2.6, addressed below:

 > "Package authors should make all reasonable efforts to provide
 > cross-platform portable code."